-- what hours you’re available for work.
-If you still have a busy home life, look out for employers who provide flexible options and are sympathetic to parents returning to work
+- what hours you’re available for work, and finding employers who provide flexible work options and are sympathetic to parents returning to work

-- how you want to work.
-For example, you might work from home (remotely), part time, do more than one job (a portfolio career), or study part time while working.
+- how you want to work, for example, working from home (remotely), working part time, doing more than one job (a portfolio career), or studying part time while working.

 Refresh your CV

-- probably have transferable skills from other areas of your life.
-For example, personal management skills you’ve gained through parenting could include time management, maintaining schedules, planning and organising, and responding quickly in emergencies
+You can include transferable skills from other areas of your life.
+For example, skills you’ve gained through parenting could include time management, maintaining schedules, planning and organising, and responding quickly in emergencies.